xahmol/GeoUTools/readme.txt

 This application is driven by the options stored in the configuration file and does not need further user interaction.
 It is an auto exec application, so it should be started automatically if placed on the boot disk/drive.
 Therefore it is recommended to use verbosity only incidentally and switch it off after use.
 It is also possible to start the application manually.
 If verbosity is set to no in the configuration file options, nothing will be shown on the screen apart from the screen blanking during execution and the system time being updated after returning to the desktop.
-If verbosity mode is 'On' and NTP enable is 'On', information on what the application is doing is printed. his mode is meant to either debug your configuration settings, or if you are just curious what happens:
+If verbosity mode is 'On' and NTP enable is 'On', information on what the application is doing is printed.
+This mode is meant to either debug your configuration settings, or if you are just curious what happens:
 - Connecting to the selected hostname of the desired NTP server
 - Sending the data request to that server
 - Reiving the data and interpreting result